European Canadians: Early century

 Upper Canada was a primary destination for English, Scottish and Scots-Irish settlers to Canada in the nineteenth century, and was on the front lines in the War of 1812 between the British Empire and the United States.
 The province also received immigrants from non English-speaking sources such as Germans, many of whom settled around Kitchener (formerly called Berlin).
 Ontario would become the most populous province in the Dominion of Canada at the time of Confederation, and, together with Montreal, formed the country's industrial heartland and emerged as an important cultural and media centre for English Canada.

 English, Scottish, and Irish communities established themselves in Montreal throughout the 1800s.
-Montreal would become Canada's largest city and commercial hub in Canada.
+Montreal became Canada's largest city and commercial hub until surpassed by Toronto the following century.

-In the early 19th century, a large group of Germans (Mennonites) fleed the United States was theMany of their families' ancestors had been from southern Germany or Switzerland.
+In the early 19th century, a large group of Germans (Mennonites) fled the United States.
+Many of their families' ancestors had been from southern Germany or Switzerland.
 They began to move to what is now southwestern Ontario and settled around the Grand River, especially in Berlin, Ontario (now Kitchener) and in the northern part of what later became Waterloo County, Ontario.
 The same geographic area also attracted new German migrants from Europe, roughly 50,000 between the 1830 and 1860.
 Research indicates that there was no apparent conflict between the Germans from Europe and those who came from Pennsylvania.

 Another large group of Scottish Gaels immigrated to Canada and settled in Prince Edward Island in 1803.
 This migration, primarily from the Isle of Skye, was organized by the Earl of Selkirk, Lord Thomas Douglas, 5th Earl of Selkirk.
 The Earl, who was sympathetic to the plight of the dispossessed crofters (tenant farmers in the Highlands), brought 800 colonists to Prince Edward Island.
 In 1811, he founded the Red River Colony as a Scottish colonization project on an area of 300,000 square kilometres (120,000 sq mi) in what would later be the province of Manitoba — land that was granted by the Hudson's Bay Company, in what is referred to as the Selkirk Concession.
 This formed the earliest English and Scottish settlements in Assiniboia (part of present-day Manitoba), involving some 300 largely Scottish colonists.

 One of the first efforts to encourage Welsh emigration to Canada began in 1812, when Welsh native John Mathews endeavoured to bring his family to Canada.
 Mathews left home at a young age and went on to become a successful businessman in the United States.
 When he returned to Wales, he found his family living in poverty and became convinced they should emigrate to Canada.
 In 1817 his family settled in the township of Southwald, near what is now London, Ontario.
 By 1812 he had brought over more relatives who built homes on the 100 acre lots granted to them by Colonel Thomas Talbot.